 Stonehouse Blueberry Lemon Pancakes

-This is more of a hacked recipe, as we modify Bob’s Gluten Free Pancake Mix (use whatever mix you prefer, or make your own), the key is the method: berrying post-pour means that when the blueberries heat up the moisture they release does not go into the pancake itself, and sog it up, the water released evaporates on the pan when cooking berry side down, both condensing the flavor of the berry and resulting in a crisp & fluffy pancake.
+This is more of a hacked recipe, as we modify our favorite pancake mix, but the key is the method: berrying post-pour!
+It means that when the blueberries heat up, the juice they release does not seep into the pancake and sog it up, but instead evaporates on the pan when cooking berry side down, both condensing the flavor of the berry and resulting in a crisp & fluffy pancake.

 - Fresh blueberries (one pint serves 2-4 people, depending upon how much you berry)

 - Buttermilk (sub for milk in the box recipe, or use milk, with a little lemon juice squeezed in to curdle it and bring up the acidity, yielding a fluffier pancake)

 - Lisbon Lemon EVOO (sub for melted butter/oil in the box recipe)

 - Maldon Sea Salt for finishing (optional, but you won't regret it)